yamcs/yamcs/yamcs-web/src/main/webapp/e2e/README.md

     npm run e2e -- --headed         # watch a real browser npm run e2e -- --debug          # step through with the inspector

-A server already listening on 8090 is reused outside CI, which makes for a much faster edit-run loop: leave `./run-example.sh simulation` running in one terminal and re-run the tests in another.
+A server already listening on 8090 is reused outside CI, which makes for a much faster edit-run loop: leave one running in a separate terminal and re-run the tests as often as you like.
+It has to be started with the same data and cache overrides the config uses, or it will try the non-existent `/storage/yamcs-data`:

+    ./run-example.sh simulation \
+        --data-dir yamcs-web/src/main/webapp/e2e/.cache/data \
+        --cache-dir yamcs-web/src/main/webapp/e2e/.cache/cache

+`global-setup.ts` checks that whatever answers on the port really is the simulation example, so an unrelated Yamcs left running fails with a clear message rather than producing baffling results.
 In CI a dedicated server is always started.

 ## Layout

-    playwright.config.ts   Server lifecycle, browser and reporter configuration global-setup.ts        Waits for the simulator instance to be RUNNING tests/                 Specs
+    playwright.config.ts   Server lifecycle, browser and reporter configuration global-setup.ts        Preflight checks and instance readiness
+    tests/                 Specs